888fff/bunkergames/ritual.md

 # Ritual "Bottle cap exchange"

+this ritual is based on the economic principle which makes the team members to communicate better and promotes the progress of project .

 - The Use case
   - when the team need to solve some problems which are from others
 - Team Ritual